samaaiyk/stremio-web-vr/README.md

 Stremio is a modern media center that's a one-stop solution for your video entertainment.
 You discover, watch and organize video content from easy to install addons.

+## Fork Changes
+* Real Debrid is added in whitelist to make sure the download link works
+* Download button directly added on the right side of Stream Links, for convenience

 ## Build

 ### Prerequisites